-- There are four types of Steps used to indcate the status of the Deal:
+- Type: There are four types of Steps used to indcate the status of the Deal:

-- Open: Approved: The Deal is approved for now, but still being worked on which means it's still open.
+- Open: Pre-approved: The Deal is approved but still being worked on which means it's still open.
 Use this Step for approvals that expire.

 - Closed: Approved: The Deal is approved and no longer being worked on which means it's closed.

 - Default Workflow Step for newly registered Deals: Check this box to make an "Open" Step in the workflow the default Step when a new Deal is registered by a Partner.

 - Deals can expire in this Workflow Step (Optional): This checkbox becomes visible when you enable Deal Expiration.
 Checking the box indicates that Deals in this Step can be assigned an expiration date and will show up as "Expired" if that date passes.
 This checkbox can only be enabled for "Open" and "Open: Approved" Steps.

 - Open with the "Default Workflow Step for newly registered Deals" box checked